 Welcome to Deskbound Traveller — where you don’t need to book a holiday to get carried away.

-I look for it not only in the pages of Telegraph Travel and its competitors but in new books (fiction and poetry as well as non-fiction), in the dispatches of foreign correspondents, in literary reviews, and in the work of those bloggers I think deserve a bigger readership.
+I look for it not only in the pages of travel sections but in new books (fiction and poetry as well as non-fiction), in the dispatches of foreign correspondents, in literary reviews, and in the work of those bloggers I think deserve a bigger readership.
 I also watch the work of up-and-coming photographers and illustrators with an interest in travel.

 My intention is to link to great travel storytelling wherever I find it.
 Under “New writing”, I also publish extracts and work-in-progress that you won’t be able to find anywhere else.